Sapna-21/feedbackCollector/README.md

 # Emaily (Feedback Collector)

 Welcome to Emaily!
 I built this application for getting hands on experience on fullstack development in MERN stack.
+The UI is not that good enough, since I wanted to focus on the functionality part of the web app.

 You can check out the application here - https://afternoon-beach-53955.herokuapp.com/